ampproject/amphtml/spec/amp-html-format.md

 #### Author stylesheets

-Authors may add custom styles to a document using a single `<style amp-custom>` tag in the head of the document.
+Authors may add custom styles to a document using a single `<style amp-custom>` tag in the head of the document or inline styles.

 `@keyframes` rules are allowed in the `<style amp-custom>`.
 However, if they are too many of them, it's recommended to place them in the additional `<style amp-keyframes>` tag, which must be located at the end of the AMP document.
 For details, see the [Keyframes stylesheet](#keyframes-stylesheet) section of this document.